American Bulldog Chihuahua Mix (American Bullhuahua) Breed information

 Thankfully, this condition is manageable with proper medical attention and treatment.
 For those considering bringing an American Bullhuahua into their home, it is important to be aware that responsible pet ownership includes providing prompt care if signs of patellar luxation start to show.

-The American Bulldog Chihuahua mix is prone to tracheal collapse, a condition that affects their breathing by causing the walls of their windpipes to narrow or collapse completely.
+The Bully Chihuahua mix is prone to tracheal collapse, a condition that affects their breathing by causing the walls of their windpipes to narrow or collapse completely.

 In the worst-case scenarios, this condition can be life-threatening, so if you notice any signs -- such as coughing, shortness of breath during exertion, honking noises while breathing, or gagging --please contact your vet right away.